sofiak-hel/filmflask/README.md

 5MB, which is more than enough for a lot of videos and is small enough to fit around 200 videos of max size into the database.

+### Migration and large processing
+For some reason heroku seems to have problems with large requests and long migrations.
+For this reason they are run always on my local machine using the remote heroku database.
+For my personal projects I would use docker-compose and a cloud server instead of Heroku, but as I am forced to use this, this is how I'm forced to deal with this problem.

 ## Progress, features and what is to come:

 ### Välipalautus 3